opitz/docker_multihost/README.md

 default.configuration
 ---------------------

-When running 'build_all.sh' this file will automatically be placed inside the 'sites-enabled' folder - this is why it is crucial that the multihost.conf file is updated with correct information.
+When running 'build_all.sh' this file will automatically be placed inside the 'sites-enabled' folder - this is why it is crucial that the multihost.conf file is updated with correct information during the initial build using build_all.sh.

 It is needed in order for the 'deploy_vhost' command to work.
 It contains the default configuration for each new vhost and needs to have the name 'default.configuration'.